- Driver's License

 Are you passionate about building a movement to make sure every student in the Bay Area has a world-class public school?
-Join us as a community organizer to find, train and coach parents leaders so they can advocate effectively for more high-quality public schools in the Bay Area.
+Join us as a community organizer in San Jose to find, train and coach parents leaders so they can advocate effectively for more high-quality public schools in the Bay Area.
 Reports to Director of Organizing, Silicon Valley.

 About Innovate Public Schools